-Head for Central Asia on this exciting new tour that will take you to cities, mountains, canyons and historic sites, as you explore some of the highlights of Kazakhstan and Kyrgyzstan.
+Head for Central Asia to explore cities, mountains, canyons and historic sites, as you explore some of the highlights of Kazakhstan and Kyrgyzstan.
 Your adventure starts in Almaty, when you’ll see city highlights and learn about Kazakh culture and customs on a visit to an ethno village.
 As you travel, see mighty Charyn canyon liked to the Grand Canyon in the Charyn State National Park, plus the second largest mountain lake in the world, before crossing the border into Kyrgyzstan.
 Explore the cities of Karakol and Bishtek, learn about the regions and see ancient buildings, before heading back to Kazakhstan to conclude your adventure in bustling Shymkent.

 9 nights in hotels and 1 in flight